sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    * There would not be any changes required in the .service or bash scripts associated with the service, except for few minor updates described below.
    * systemctl gets used in the same way as now, but under new wrapper commands.

-* The systemd would continue to manage features running in both legacy & kubernetes mode.
+* The systemd would continue to manage features running in both local & kubernetes mode.

 * The current set of systemctl commands for SONiC features are replaced with a new set of "system service ..." commands
    * systemctl start --> system service start